 The flow works like this in short words:

-The calling application must redirect to the correct Authorization Server /authorize end point.
 The URL of this endpoint depends on the authentication method, and on the API.
-The URL is displayed for each supported Authentication Method at the top of each API page.
+The URL is displayed

 https://api.clarivate.com/auth/(auth method id)/api/(api id)/authorize?client_id=(your client id)&redirect_uri=(redirect URI of your application)&response_type=code&scope=(space separated list of scopes)